microsoft/playwright/docs/src/api/class-frame.md

 Triggers a `change` and `input` event once all the provided options have been selected.
 If there's no `<select>` element matching [`param: selector`], the method throws an error.

+Will wait until all specified options are present in the `<select>` element.

 ```js
 // single selection matching the value
 frame.selectOption('select#colors', 'blue');